 Rodents enter homes through foundation cracks.
 Rubble and stack stone foundations are highly vulnerable to rodent infestations.
 So, if your foundation is not rodent-proof then no rat traps would work well for rodent control.
 They’ll keep coming in.

-If your garage doors are open for a long time, then these unwanted furry pests will move in to your house.
+Mice in garage!
+If your garage doors are open for a long time, then these unwanted furry pests will move into your house.
 Also, make sure your garage doors are not uneven to prevent rodents from entering your home.

 Bilco doors are slanted doors that lead to the basement.
 Rats and mice often fit through the gap between two doors and get into your home.